 It is capital that still so insistently opposes you to us.
 What you have to fear is not being fucked in the arse, but rather remaining what you at present still are, heterosexual males as the Norm wants you to be, even in crisis, as if it was not high time to oppose yourselves forever to crisis, to castration, to guilt.
 As if it was not time to gay-ly reject the discontent that the present society has imposed on us, and to stop the totalitarian machine of capital in its tracks by realising new and totalising relations.
 And given that we are bodies, this means erotic relations among us all.

 You fear us on account of the taboo you have internalised, and which you still uphold.
 But this taboo is the mark of the system in you.
 And we don't want to be led into the catastrophe that is threatening, nor do we want the struggle for liberation, which has only one genuine enemy, capital, to be crippled by your resistances, dogmas and ditherings, by your susceptibility to images and your submission to the Father-system.
 Your terror of homosexuality is the capitalist terror, it is the paternal terror, the terror of the father that you have not overcome.

-4. The Sublimation of Eros in Labour And meanwhile the proletariat, the great class embracing all the producers of civilised nations, the class which in freeing itself will free humanity from servile toil and will make of the human animal a free being "” the proletariat, betraying its instincts, despising its historic mission, has let itself be perverted by the dogma of work.
+And meanwhile the proletariat, the great class embracing all the producers of civilised nations, the class which in freeing itself will free humanity from servile toil and will make of the human animal a free being — the proletariat, betraying its instincts, despising its historic mission, has let itself be perverted by the dogma of work.
 Rude and terrible has been its punishment.
-All its individual and social woes are born of its passion for work.
-LAFARGUE
+All its individual and social woes are born of its passion for work.7

 According to the metaphysical theory that sees the process of civilisation as the conversion of powerful libidinal forces, their deviation from the sexual aim into labour and culture, repressed Eros may be viewed as the motive force of history, and labour as the sublimation of Eros.